bastman/spring-kotlin-exposed/README.md

 # spring-kotlin-exposed
-playground for spring-boot 2.*, kotlin, jetbrains-exposed
+playground for spring-boot 2.*, kotlin, jetbrains-exposed, postgres, docker

-Yes, we can talk to a sql db - without hibernate/jpa in the java spaceship enterprise ;)
+- Yes, we can talk to a sql db.

-It's easy.
+- It's easy.
 No ORM magic required.
+No hibernate / jpa.

+- Ready for starship java "enterprise" deployments.

 ```
-    Example: the beauty of exposed-dsl ... it's typesafe
+    # The beauty of exposed-dsl...
+Simple.
+Readable.
+Typesafe.

+    # Example: query db

     fun findAllBooksJoinAuthor() =
             (AuthorTable innerJoin BookTable)